PrabhatRoshan/LTTS-Mini_Project/1_Requirements/README.md

 ## Hardware Requirements

-Processor       : Pentium IV or more
+1.Processor       : Pentium IV or more
-Speed           : 2.0 GHZ or more
+2.Speed           : 2.0 GHZ or more
-Memory          : 64 MB RAM or more
+3.Memory          : 64 MB RAM or more
-Hard Disk Drive : 5 MB or more
+4.Hard Disk Drive : 5 MB or more